mobidic/MPA/README.md

 - Check files validity (path for output and file exist for input)
 - Check if valid vcf on input
+- Make a default output
+- Add option to make a TSV output
+- Optimize ranking with predicted deleterious scoring

 --------------------------------------------------------------------------------